arjunghoshal/tmux-restore/README.md

 # tmux-restore

 ## Overview
 Works with `tmux` to save and restore sessions across reboots.
+Sessions are stored at `~/.tmux-restore`.

 ## Features
 - Save session windows, panes, and layouts automatically on detach/exit